by Michael Meigs

 The plot turns are artful but I found myself wondering why I should care at all.
 The Watermans are irretrievably shallow.

 The University of Texas at Austin with its ambitious program for drama and playwriting is fortunate to have hired the prolific Steven Dietz away from Seattle.
 On the evidence of the four Dietz plays staged here over the last couple of years, he possesses a sure sense of craft as well as an understanding of the hazy dreams of middle class America.
-The Zach Theatre chose to feature Dietz himself in its promotional …
+The Zach Theatre chose to feature Dietz himself in its promotional material for …

 by Michael Meigs